 On the wrong side of the panel, locate and mark (on the wrong side) the center of the top edge of each panel.
 Then measure 3 inches over on each side of the center and mark with a pen.

-With the handles on the right side of the panel and the ends of the handles facing up, line up the handle inside the 3 inch mark.
+With the handles on the right side of the panel and the ends of the handles facing up, line up the handle inside the 3 inch mark (inside the 4 inch mark for longer handles).
 Leave about 1/4 inch of the handle edge sticking up beyond the top of the bag, Pin the handle securely in place.
 I use two pins.

 Sew the sides and back of the panels